WGBH-MLA/AAPB2/app/views/exhibits/hiv-aids-and-public-broadcasting/7-public-broadcasting-covers-the-hiv-aids-pandemic-in-africa.md

 Ahead of the 2012 International AIDS Conference, Executive Director of UNAIDS Michel Sidibe appeared on a [segment](/catalog/cpb-aacip-525-w37kp7vz5c?start=1478.79&end=2455.69) of the *PBS NewsHour* and expressed guarded optimism, pointing out that many countries had successfully begun to fund their own AIDS response instead of waiting for foreign aid.
 “We are seeing President Obama’s full commitment to make sure that we can come with a new narrative which is about sharing responsibility, making sure that we can sustain our gain, and that it is also starting to pay off,” Sidibe stated.

 <table class="exhibit-image half-image">
 <caption align="bottom" class="exhibit-caption">Dr. Wafaa El-Sadir on PBS NewsHour July 20, 2012.
-Photo courtesy of Columbia University, https://americanarchive.org/catalog/cpb-aacip-525-w37kp7vz5c?start=1478.79&end=2455.69>
+Photo courtesy of Columbia University</caption>
 <tr><td><a href="https://americanarchive.org/catalog/cpb-aacip-525-w37kp7vz5c?start=1478.79&end=2455.69" target="_blank"><img src="https://s3.amazonaws.com/americanarchive.org/Wafaa El Sadr.png" class="big-image" alt="Dr. Wafaa El-Sadir on PBS NewsHour July 20, 2012.
 Photo courtesy of Columbia University"/></a></td></tr>
 </table>